 Since the pandemic began, we have been seeking ways to harness our scientific expertise and technology to make a difference.
 As a result, we are working with several partners to develop potential COVID-19 vaccines and treatments as quickly and safely as possible.
 On this page we share an overview of what we are doing.

 We are collaborating with several organisations working on promising COVID-19 vaccines by providing access to our adjuvant technology.

 The use of an adjuvant is of importance in a pandemic situation where there is significant demand for a vaccine, since it may allow more doses to be produced from less ingredients and therefore enable manufacturing at scale.

 We are also collaborating with Canadian biopharmaceutical company, Medicago, to develop a COVID-19 vaccine by combining their plant-derived vaccine candidate with our adjuvant technology.
-Importantly, Medicago can support the production of large amounts of vaccine in a significantly shortened timeline.
-The vaccine candidate entered phase 2/3 clinical trials in mid-November 2020 and, if successful, we aim to make the vaccine available, in the first half of 2021.
+The vaccine candidate entered phase 3 clinical trials in March 2021 and, if successful, we aim to make the vaccine available in the first half of 2021.

 How can plant based vaccines technology help fight COVID-19?

 Medicago’s plant-based approach uses living plants to produce non-infectious versions of viruses (called Virus-like Particles, or VLPs) allowing them to be recognised by the immune system and eliciting a protective immune response.